 Listen to Alexis’ story:

 Since recovering from postpartum anxiety and depression, Becky Schroeder, MS, has become an outspoken advocate for maternal mental health.
-She spent a year working for Postpartum Progress as a Patient Support Manager, supporting new moms across the country struggling with perinatal mood and anxiety disorders.
+She spent a year working for Postpartum Progress as a Patient Support Manager, supporting new moms across the country struggling with maternal mental health disorders.
 Prior to having her first daughter in 2013, Becky was a mental health counselor.
 She holds a master’s degree in Marriage and Family Therapy from California State University – East Bay.
 Becky has training in suicide prevention and crisis intervention from San Francisco Suicide Prevention.
 She’s also worked as a college level instructor teaching courses on personal growth and professional development.
 Becky lives in Ozaukee County with her husband and two daughters.
 She enjoys writing, traveling and eating good food!

 Watch Becky’s story: